jackfranklin/jackfranklindotcodotuk/src/site/blog/2024-11-17-typescript-enums-0-values.md

 ---
-permalink: blog/typescrkt-enums-0-values/index.html
+permalink: blog/typescript-enums-0-values/index.html
-title: 'Being caught out by TypeScript enums and falsey values'
+title: 'TypeScript enums and falsy values'
-date: 2024-08-23
+date: 2024-11-17
 ---

-I recently lost an evening to debugging a subtle issue which highlights a potential pitfall in the interaction between TypeScript enums and "falsey" values in JavaScript.
+I recently lost an evening to debugging a subtle issue which highlights a potential pitfall in the interaction between TypeScript enums and "falsy" values in JavaScript.
 Let’s look at a scenario that illustrates this problem:

 ## Spot the Bug